Positivo Tecnologia: History

-1989 – Foundation – as Positivo Informática – to manufacture and sell computers to Grupo Positivo schools and schools using the Positivo educational system.
+1989 – Founded as Positivo Informática to manufacture and sell computers to schools belonging to Grupo Positivo and to schools using the Positivo educational system.

-1990 – Starts supplying computers and IT solutions to companies and public institutions through tenders.
+1990 – Began supplying computers and IT solutions to companies and public-sector institutions through public procurement processes.

-1994 – Creation of the Educational Technology (Tecnologia Educacional) division with the development of educational software for schools and retail.
+1994 – Created its Educational Technology division, developing educational software for schools and the retail sector.

-2000 – The Educational Technology division creates the Portal Educacional to serve private schools.
+2000 – The Educational Technology division created Portal Educacional to serve private schools.

-2001 – Creates the Aprende Brasil Portal for public schools.
+2001 – Created Portal Aprende Brasil for public schools.

-2004 – Debuts in the retail computer market.
+2004 – Entered the retail computer market.

-2005 – Begins selling desktops, notebooks, and servers to the corporate market, surpassing the milestone of 500,000 computers produced for this segment.
+2005 – Began selling desktops, notebooks and servers to the corporate market, surpassing the milestone of 500,000 computers produced for this segment.

-2006 – Becomes a publicly traded company and joins the "IGC" (Differentiated Corporate Governance Index) and "ITAG" (Differentiated Tag Along Index).
-In the same year, it received the important award for Best Company in the Technology and Computing Sector by Exame magazine (Melhores e Maiores) and was recognized as the most well-known brand among computer manufacturers in the Folha de São Paulo’s Top of Mind surveys.
+2006 – Became a publicly traded company and joined the "IGC" (Differentiated Corporate Governance Index) and "ITAG" (Differentiated Tag Along Index).
+In the same year, it received the award for Best Company in the Technology and Computing Sector from Exame magazine's Melhores e Maiores ranking and was named the most recognized brand among computer manufacturers in the Folha de S.Paulo Top of Mind surveys.

-2007 – Reaches leadership in the national computer market with the sale of 1.389 million PCs, a number that places it in the select group of the ten largest desktop manufacturers in the world.
-Opens offices in Taipei (Taiwan).
+2007 – Reached the leading position in Brazil's computer market, selling 1.389 million PCs, placing it among the world's ten largest desktop computer manufacturers.
+Opened an office in Taipei, Taiwan.

-2008 – Inauguration of the factory in Manaus, Amazonas.
+2008 – Opened a manufacturing facility in Manaus, Amazonas.

-2011 – Begins the internationalization process of the brand with BGH in countries such as Argentina and Uruguay.
+2011 – Began the internationalization of the brand through BGH in countries including Argentina and Uruguay.

-2012 – Debuts in the mobile phone market.
+2012 – Entered the mobile phone market.

-2013 – Opens an office in Shenzhen (China).
+2013 – Opened an office in Shenzhen, China.

-2014 – Begins manufacturing tablets and computers in Rwanda, Africa.
+2014 – Began manufacturing tablets and computers in Rwanda, Africa.

-2015 – Launches the Quantum smartphone brand and obtains a license to produce and sell VAIO notebooks in Brazil.
+2015 – Launched the Quantum smartphone brand and obtained a license to manufacture and sell VAIO notebooks in Brazil.
+It was investigated over an alleged bid-rigging scheme in public procurement processes.

-2016 – Acquires 50% of HiT (Hi Technologies), a company specializing in technological equipment for the healthcare sector.
+2016 – Acquired a 50% stake in HiT (Hi Technologies), a company specializing in technological equipment for the healthcare sector.

-2017 – Changes its name to Positivo Tecnologia to reflect business diversification.
-Expands business in Africa with the start of operations in Kenya.
-Inaugurates another factory in Manaus, Boreo Indústria de Componentes, for motherboard production.
+2017 – Changed its name to Positivo Tecnologia to reflect the diversification of its businesses.
+Expanded its operations in Africa by entering the Kenyan market.
+Opened another manufacturing facility in Manaus, Boreo Indústria de Componentes, for the production of motherboards.

-2018 – Launches the 2A.M. gaming computer brand in Brazil.
-Opens Quantum operations in Argentina and Chile.
-Acquires 80% of Accept.
+2018 – Launched the 2A.M. gaming computer brand in Brazil.
+Opened Quantum operations in Argentina and Chile.
+Acquired an 80% stake in Accept.

-2019 – Partners with MindCET to accelerate startups in the Amazon rainforest, with the Government of Amazonas and the Amazonas Court of Justice to bring educational technology to environments with no or low connectivity.
+2019 – Entered into partnerships with MindCET to accelerate startups in the Amazon, and with the Government of Amazonas and the Court of Justice of Amazonas to bring educational technology to environments with no or limited connectivity.